 Serves 8 - 10

-- Pre-heat oven to 250 Celsius.
+Pre-heat oven to 250 Celsius - Remove.
 Beat egg whites and cream of tartar on high speed until stiff peaks form.
 Gradually beat in sugar until it is well incorporated.
 Fold in cornflour, vinegar and vanilla essence.

-- Heap egg white mixture into centre of baking tray and form into the shape of a cake about 22cm in diameter, making the centre a little shallower than the sides.
+Heap egg white mixture into centre of baking tray and form into the shape of a cake about 22cm in diameter, making the centre a little shallower than the sides, put in roasting oven bottom runners for 10 – 15 minutes or until light crust forms.

-- Reduce oven temperature to 120 Celsius and bake pavlova for about 1 1/2 hours.
+Move to Simmering oven and bake pavlova for about 1 1/2 hours.
 Remove from oven and leave until cool.
 The meringue often cracks a little as it cools.

 Recipe is by Gabriel Gaté from cookbook Great Cakes and Desserts, page 92.